Senjonnes/loan-booking-micorservice/ad-hoc-tranch-addition.md

-# AdHoc Tranch Addition Endpoint
+# Granular Explanation of AdHoc Tranch Addition Endpoint

 This code implements a RESTful API endpoint for adding an ad-hoc disbursement tranche to an existing corporate loan with the following components: